downfromthetrees/the_magic_eye/README.md

 * Magic Eye sometimes gets detection wrong.
 Normally that means missing reposts because it's conservative, but occasionally (under 1%) it's a false positive.
 Just keep in mind: the bot doesn't *see* images like we do, so what's obviously to your eyes as a repost/not the same image is not how the bot works ([algorithm info](http://www.hackerfactor.com/blog/?/archives/529-Kind-of-Like-That.html)).

+* If users reply to MAGIC_EYE_BOT, it will report the comment so you can check it out.

 * Magic Eye runs every 30s or so, so if you want it to pick up a post then avoid moderating posts in the /new queue that are under a minute old.

 * You can reply to MAGIC_EYE_BOT with `clear` and it'll remove the image from it's database.
 This is handy if one image is ever causing a problem.

 * Feature requests should be made in r/MAGIC_EYE_BOT

 ## Settings